Bonifacio: Ang Unang Pangulo: Release

 The film opened on December 25, 2014, but the film did not do well at the box office.
 Robin Padilla said that the movie only earned ₱10 million against its 100 million budget.
 The film ended its theatrical run at the 7th place.

 International release

-The “international version” includes English subtitles, fresh footage and additional content featuring lead star Robin Padilla, who plays Bonifacio first shown in Barcelona, Spain earlier 2015, had its US premiere in New York City, screenings in Los Angeles in December the same year.
+The “international version” includes English subtitles, fresh footage and additional content featuring lead star Robin Padilla, was first shown in Barcelona, Spain earlier 2015, had its U.S. premiere in New York City, screenings in Los Angeles in December the same year.

 Accolades

 Bonifacio: Ang Unang Pangulo won the most awards at the 40th Metro Manila Film Festival among the eight entries for the mainstream category of the film festival, receiving nine awards including Best Picture.
 The awarding ceremony was held at the PICC Plenary Hall on December 27, 2014.